Here’s How Often You Should Be Washing Your Dishcloths and Dish Towels

 Using one as a hand towel?
 Replace a couple of times a week.

 Let the purpose of your dish linens dictate how often they should be washed.
 Are they just for drying your hands after washing them?
 Wiping up water on counters or polishing away fingerprints on cupboard doors?
 In that case, Julie Finch-Scally, founder of The Duster Dollies, says that it’s all right to reuse that type of towel for three to four days.

 Using one to wipe down surfaces and dry dishes?
 Replace every day.

 If you’re using your dishcloths and towels to wipe down cutting boards, wash down stovetops, clean up after spills, or even for drying your dishes, you should replace them more often.
 “Ideally you should wash your dishcloths once a day,” says Liz O’Hanlon, director of Metro Cleaning (UK) Ltd.

 Using one to wipe up spills?
 Replace after every use.

 If you’re using towels to wipe up spillages (especially those that include raw meat or fish), replace the towel immediately after each use, advises O’Hanlon.

-Of course, just because you should replace dish linens up to seven days a week doesn’t mean you have to run a load of a few dishcloths and towels every single day.
-Instead, collect dirty towels in a basket under your sink and wash them when you’ve collected a full load’s worth.
+Of course, this doesn’t mean you have to run a load of a few towels every single day.
+Laura Smith, owner of All Star Cleaning Services, recommends collecting dirty towels in a small wastebasket under your sink and washing them when you’ve got a full load.